AdobeDocs/experience-manager-screens.en/help/using/business-content-strategy.md

 >
 >You must consider that the experience must operate offline with limited bandwidth.

-You must refer to these few questions that should be answered when building a content strategy for your AEM Screens project:
+You must see these few questions that should be answered when building a content strategy for your AEM Screens project:

 * Who is the target audience and what is the anticipated dwell time?
 * What content needs to be shown to them?